The Following Terms and Conditions apply to Ocean Media Group and all associated group companies (including but not limited to),

 any one occurrence

-If you believe you already have adequate Public Liability cover in place you will receive email instructions as to how this can be uploaded onto InEvexco Ltd’s portal.
-This will then be reviewed by InEvexco Ltd, who are a specialist insurance broker and who administer the Organiser’s Exhibitor insurance.
+If you believe you already have adequate Public Liability cover in place you will receive email instructions of how this can be uploaded onto InEvexco Ltd’s online portal.
+This will then be reviewed by InEvexco Ltd, who are a specialist insurance broker who administer the the Organiser Exhibitor Insurance.
 This should be uploaded at least 30 days prior to the exhibition opening.
-If for any reason your Public Liability cover is deemed inadequate by InEvexco Ltd then they will inform you why this is the case and what you need to do to satisfy the Organiser’s condition regarding insurance.
-If you disagree with InEvexco Ltd’s decision you will be allowed to make use of InEvexco Ltd’s complaints procedure.
+If for any reason your Evidence of Alternative Insurance is deemed inadequate by InEvexco then they will inform you why this is the case and what you need to do to satisfy the Organiser contract conditions regarding insurance.
+If you disagree with InEvexco’s decision you may make use of InEvexco’s appeals procedure.

 Please do not send any insurance documentation to the Organiser.
-A full specimen policy wording, showing the terms, conditions and exceptions of the cover and the Exhibitors Insurance Product Information Document is available from InEvexco Ltd via their website www.inevexco.co.uk/event-exhibition-organisers.
-This service is provided on a non-advised basis and you should make sure that the minimum limits are sufficient for your needs.
+A full specimen policy wording, showing the terms, conditions and exceptions of the cover and the Exhibitors Insurance Product Information Document is available from InEvexco via their website www.inevexco.co.uk/our-services/event-and-exhibition-exhibitors-insurance.
+We strongly recommend you read the Inevexco policy wording as some exclusions apply.
+This service is provided on a non-advised basis and you should make sure the limits offered are sufficient for your needs.

 9. Cancellation of Exhibition